For International Game Technology PLC [IGT], Analyst sees a rise to $35. What next?

 IGT stock trade performance evaluation

-International Game Technology PLC [IGT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.08.
-With this latest performance, IGT shares gained by 9.04% in over the last four-week period, additionally plugging by 69.45% over the last 6 months – not to mention a rise of 271.25% in the past year of trading.
+International Game Technology PLC [IGT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.16.
+With this latest performance, IGT shares gained by 14.10% in over the last four-week period, additionally plugging by 88.81% over the last 6 months – not to mention a rise of 288.43% in the past year of trading.

 International Game Technology PLC [IGT]: An insightful look at the core fundamentals